 India Post also facilitates internet banking service through DoP internet banking.
 You can check your account balance or for any other banking services, you can login through its internet banking portal with the help of a username and password.

-Under Income Tax Act 80TTA, interest up to Rs.
-10,000 is exempt from tax.
-For senior citizens, the tax exemption on a savings account interest rate is up to Rs.
-50,000 under Income Tax Act 80TTB.
+Under Income Tax Act 80TTA, interest up to INR 10,000 is exempt from tax.
+For senior citizens, the tax exemption on a savings account interest rate is up to INR 50,000 under Income Tax Act 80TTB.